gerbless/react-tutorial/object-oriented-programming/readme.md

 ![prototypal-diagram][prototypal-diagram-source]

-That's a lot nicer, what do you think ?.
+That's a lot nicer, do you think that too ?.
 I know, you are not accustomed to this way of do objects and inherit from them.
 So we will study the many ways you can do object inheritance and object creation in Javascript.

 ## Object creation modes